noodleslove/notes/Full Stack/ASP.NET.md

 12. What is your understanding of Caching?
 How did you use Caching in your application?
 In-memory or

+- **In-Memory Caching**:

+    - **Description**: Stores data in the memory of the server process.
+    - **Use Case**: Suitable for data that is frequently accessed and does not need to be shared across different instances of an application.
+    - **Implementation**: Uses the `IMemoryCache` interface provided by ASP.NET Core.
+- **Distributed Caching**:

+    - **Description**: Stores data in a centralized cache that can be shared across multiple instances of an application.
+    - **Use Case**: Useful for applications deployed across multiple servers or instances, where you need to share cached data between them.
+    - **Implementation**: Can use distributed cache providers such as Redis or SQL Server.

 Distributed caching?
 Give me some examples where caching is useful.

 12. Do you know what is model binding in asp.net core, how is it useful for developers?